Exploring the Gestalt Principles of Design

 Cameron Chapman

-Cameron comes from a design background and is the author of two web design books: Color for Web Design and The Smashing Idea Book.
+Cameron is the former Head of Content at Uxcel, where she was an instructional designer of UX design courses, skill assessments, and other educational design content.
+She is the author of two web design books: Color for Web Design and The Smashing Idea Book.

 Negative space has long been a staple of good design.
 Leaving white space around elements of a design is the first thing that usually comes to mind.
-But then there are designs that use that white space to infer an element that isn’t actually there (the arrow hidden between the E and X in the FedEx logo immediately comes to mind as an example).
+But then there are designs that use that white space to infer an element that isn’t actually there (the arrow hidden between the E and X in the FedEx logo is one example).

 It’s human nature to group like things together.
 In gestalt, similar elements are visually grouped, regardless of their proximity to each other.
 They can be grouped by color, shape, or size.
 Similarity can be used to tie together elements that might not be right next to each other in a design.